-- Never leave your dog unattended – in the garden, in the street, or tied up outside a shop.
+- Never leave your dog unattended – in the garden, on the street, or tied up outside a shop.

-- Be very aware on dog walks – Keep your dog in sight at all times when off the lead.
-Make sure that your pet has a good recall, and if in doubt, use an extending lead.
-Invest in a light up dog collar for night time walks, so you can still spot your dog in the dark shrubbery.
+- Be very aware on dog walks – Keep your dog in sight when off the lead.
+Make sure your pet has a good recall, and if in doubt, use an extending lead.
+Invest in a light-up dog collar for nighttime walks, so you can still spot your dog in the dark shrubbery.

 - Ensure that your pet is microchipped with an ID tag attached to his collar.
-Don’t add your dog’s name to the tag, which makes it easier for a thief to obtain a response from your dog.
+Please don’t add your dog’s name to the tag, which makes it easier for a thief to obtain a response from your dog.

 - Be conscious of strangers – anyone who approaches you and asks unusual questions or for information regarding your dog may have an ulterior motive, especially if they ask how much you paid, where you live or how friendly he is around strangers.

 - Only use known professionals – if you expect to leave your dog with a dog walker, kennel, pet sitter or groomer, make sure you have met and vetted them personally and ask for references before trusting your dog into their care.